DG1. BASIC PRINCIPLES

 - The duties of the referees during the Deaflympics shall not conflict with their other professional responsibilities.

-- Whenever possible, the Nationality of the Referee may not be the same as the Nationality of players of one of the two teams playing.
+- Whenever possible, the Nationality of the Referee shall not be the same as the Nationality of players of one of the two teams playing.

 - National federations may propose their international certified referees for service at the Deaflympics.
 However, these federations must bear all expenses of these officials, unless an agreement is made with the OC.